stew1922/CrackedKraken/README.md

             * `.get_wsname()` which returns the wsname of the instantiated asset
         * Kraken started using the wsname in some REST API calls, so the methods that rely on that have been updated
         * Added new method to `KrakenWS()`:
             * `.guarantee_no_open_orders()` which will pause your execution code until there are no open orders left on your account.
-This will prevent any 'no available funds' errors.
+This will prevent any 'no available funds' errors if trying to place a new order immediately after closing the existing position.

 * 02/27/2021 - released v0.3.1
    * release notes: